-Many countries are still in lockdown and many people are working from home with plenty of extra time at their hands.
-That’s an extra 90 minutes a day in London if a one-way commute takes 45 minutes.
-Multiplied by 5 working days and, voilà, there are 7.5 hours every week that need filling.
+Many countries are still in lockdown, and many people are working from home with plenty of extra time on their hands.
+That’s an additional 90 minutes a day in London if a one-way commute takes 45 minutes.
+Multiplied by five working days and, voilà, 7.5 hours every week need filling.

 After the economy gets restarted, there may be fewer jobs around.
-More applicants may be vieing for available vacancies.
-Anyone who has made use of their time wisely and improved their skills is probably ahead of the competition.
+More applicants may be vying for available vacancies.
+Anyone who has used their time wisely and improved their skills is probably ahead of the competition.

-Maybe you are looking for a German tutor that has experience in teaching German to speakers of your own mother tongue?
-They will be able to draw parallels between your mother tongue and the German language, understand differences between your own culture and the German culture.
-This can be very helpful too and its benefits are not to be underestimated.
-Should you live in the UK then it may be best to choose a German tutor who understands the subtleties of English English and the culture you’ve grown up in.
+Maybe you are looking for a German tutor with experience teaching German to speakers of your mother tongue.
+They will be able to draw parallels between your mother tongue and the German language and understand the differences between your own and German cultures.
+This can be very helpful too, and its benefits are not to be underestimated.
+If you live in the UK, choosing a German tutor who understands the subtleties of English and the culture you’ve grown up in may be best.

 Plus, you want a tutor with a proven track record in delivering a structured online German course.
 Those native-speaking German tutors you’ll often find closer to home than you think.
 That makes learning German online all the easier.